WilderJoseth/ml_docker/README.md

 # Deployment projects with docker

-This repository storeds machine learning projects which have been deployed using docker containers.
+This repository storeds projects which have been deployed using docker containers.

 ## Adult income